Catch22 include schools helps vulnerable young people with challenging behaviours to realise their full potential.

 Schools, academies and local authorities can purchase places on an individual or block basis at any point throughout the academic year.

-Catch22 provides young people aged 4-18 with alternative education in order for them to progress and succeed in sustained education or employment.
+Catch22 provides young people aged 4-18 with alternative and special education in order for them to progress and succeed in sustained education or employment.
 We do this through high quality teaching and learning based on effective relationships that enable the achievement of life skills and meaningful qualifications.